cds-snc/terraform-modules/sentinel_forwarder/README.md

 It is a light wrapper on the code found here (https://github.com/cds-snc/aws-sentinel-connector-layer) and just stitches together the code with the triggers.

-Triggers can be EventHub rules or S3 ObjectCreated events.
+Triggers can be EventHub rules, S3 ObjectCreated events, or CloudWatch Log Subscriptions.
 The following log types are supported:
 - CloudTrail (.json.gz)
 - Load balancer (.log.gz)
 - VPC flow logs (.log.gz)